Alvinn8/Vehicles/README.md

 6. Add smoke offsets and override the spawnParticles method to render smoke at the right place when the vehicle is damaged (usually less than half of the health).
 7. Done.

 These instructions are for creating a new vehicle inside this plugin.
-If a new vehicle type is registered from a different plugin that plugin should store the vehicle types somewhere staticly much like how VehicleTypes is done.
+If a new vehicle type is registered from a different plugin that plugin should store the vehicle types somewhere statically much like how VehicleTypes is done.
 Create a register method and call that method in your onEnable with `SVCraftVehicles.getInstance().getRegistry()` as the registry.